How to hook up retro consoles to High-Definition TVs

 Not only does the OSSC accept SCART but also component video and VGA.
 So you could hook up a SNES via SCART, a PS2 via component and a Dreamcast via VGA and leave them plugged in, so then the OSSC acts like a switch.
 Regular firmware updates are released for the OSSC and firebrandx.com has released optimal timing profiles for various Sega consoles and will be working on more in the future.
 Normally videogameperfection.com run a pre-order basis for the OSSC however check their website to see whether they have some available for immediate dispatch.

-For casual gamers who only have HDMI inputs on their TV I would recommend the Elephas SCART to HDMI converter as they are a bargain and its a simple plug and play system.
-For more serious gamers who are worried about input lag I would recommend either the Framemeister or the OSSC, but for value for money out of the professional solutions I would go for the OSSC.
+Our all-in-one solution, the RAD2X maybe a more affordable alternative compared to the Framemeister and OSSC.
+For more serious gamers who want to scale to a higher resolution than 480p I would recommend either the Framemeister or the OSSC, but for value for money out of the professional solutions I would go for the OSSC.
 Both the Framemeister and OSSC will need more technical knowhow to set up for optimal use but the results are worth it!
 For more information on the OSSC watch this video below from the My Life in Gaming guys who did an excellent job of reviewing this converter.